 - A Concise Introduction to Pure Mathematics (4th Edition) by

-class time.
-You are strongly suggested to attend the lectures.
+- You are strongly recommended to attend the

 You will have graded homework turned in